The Miami News: 19th century

+20th century

 In 1903, the Metropolis became a daily newspaper, except Sundays, eight pages in length.

-On June 4, 1923, former Ohio governor James M. Cox bought the Metropolis and renamed it the Miami Daily News-Metropolis.
+On April 18, 1923, former Ohio governor James M. Cox bought the Metropolis and renamed it the Miami Daily News-Metropolis.

 On January 4, 1925, the newspaper became the Miami Daily News, and published its first Sunday edition.

 In 1957, the newspaper shortened its name to The Miami News.

 Cox had a new building erected for the newspaper, the Miami News Tower, which was dedicated on July 25, 1925.
 The building was later renamed and repurposed as the Freedom Tower.
 Also on July 25, 1925, the News published a 508-page edition, which still holds the record for the largest page-count for a newspaper.

 The Miami News was edited by Bill Baggs from 1957 until his death in 1969.
 After that, it was edited by Sylvan Meyer until 1973.
 Its final editor was Howard Kleinberg, a longtime staffer and author of a comprehensive history of the newspaper.
 The paper had the distinction of posting its own demise on the final obituary page.

 In 1966, the Miami News moved in with the Knight Ridder-owned Miami Herald into a new, state-of-the-art building at One Herald Plaza, sharing production facilities with its morning rival while maintaining a separate editorial staff.
 A 30-year joint operating agreement inked in 1966 made the Herald responsible for all non-editorial aspects of production, including circulation, advertising and promotion.

 Citing losses of $9 million per year and declining circulation, from 112,000 in 1966 to 48,000 in 1988 while households in the Dade County area grew 80 percent, Cox put the paper on the market in the fall of 1988.
 No suitable buyer came forward to save The Miami News, and it ceased publication on December 31, 1988.

 Some of the newspaper's staff and all of its assets and archives were moved to nearby Cox publication The Palm Beach Post, now owned by Gannett, in West Palm Beach, and a small selection of photographs were donated to the Archives and Research Center of HistoryMiami.